English | Deutsch

 Other financial measures:

 - The German government-owned development bank KfW offers the loan 208 IKK to municipalities to support investments in infrastructure including broadband infrastructure.
 Though the loan is capped at EUR 150 million annually, it can be combined with financial resources from public funding.
-More information is available on the KfW website.

 - The Landwirtschaftliche Rentenbank also offers loans to support projects intending to establish or improve communication infrastructure including broadband networks in rural areas.
 The loans are capped at EUR 10 million annually.